thoughtworks/dancing-glyphs/README.md

 # ThoughtWorks Glyph Screen Savers

 *This is work-in-progress.
-Dancing Glyphs works as intended.
-Glyph Wave has a hard-coded 16:9 aspect ratio.*
+On battery power the screen savers may stutter noticeably. *

 ## Dancing Glyphs